aishse/laser-cats/README.md

 ### Some miscellaneous easter eggs

 - The idea of making Laser Cats was based off the [SNL digital short](https://www.youtube.com/watch?v=e5fiBFhf9OQ), also titled Laser Cats.
+- Pressing B when you're on the title screen plays an audio snippet from the first installment of Laser Cats

-- The music and sounds were all made by me using Bfxr and BeepBox
+- The music and sounds for the main game were made by me using Bfxr and BeepBox

 - The "red flag" enemy was added as an inside joke with friends

-- Number of lives is 9 because cats have 9 lives
+- The number of lives is 9 because cats have 9 lives

 - The game physics is loosely based off the bird50 project in CS50G
 - The cat is orange because let's be real, this game is peak orange cat behavior

-- Also, cat behavior exhibited in the game is realistic
+- Also, all cat behavior exhibited in the game is realistic
 </p>
 /ᐠ - ˕ -マ₊˚⊹♡₊ ⊹